About encaustic art

 Cleaning

-Avoid touching the wax surface.
-If moisture or fingerprints appear, gently buff the entire surface clean with a soft, lint-free cloth.
+Avoid touching the wax surface, however, if moisture or fingerprints appear, simply buff the entire surface clean with a soft, lint-free cloth.
 Do not use chemical cleaners.

-Encaustic art does not require varnishing or protection by glass; however, just like glass, the surface can dull over time due to everyday dust and air exposure.
+Encaustic art does not require varnishing or protection by glass; however, just like glass, the surface can attract everyday dust with air exposure.
 You can renew the glossy sheen by gently buffing the entire surface with a dry, soft, lint-free cloth.